Why are our children so bored at school, cannot wait, get easily frustrated and have no real friends?

 I am an occupational therapist with 10 years of experience working with children, parents, and teachers.
-I completely agree with this teacher’s message that our children are getting worse and worse in many aspects.
-I hear the same consistent message from every teacher I meet.
-Clearly, throughout my ten years as an Occupational Therapist, I have seen and continue to see a decline in kids’ social, emotional, and academic functioning, as well as a sharp increase in learning disabilities and other diagnoses.
+In my practice, I have seen and continue to see a decline in kids’ social, emotional, and academic functioning, as well as a sharp increase in learning disabilities and other diagnoses.

 Today’s children come to school emotionally unavailable for learning, and there are many factors in our modern lifestyle that contribute to this.
 As we know, the brain is malleable.
 Through environment, we can make the brain “stronger” or make it “weaker”.
 I truly believe that, despite all our greatest intentions, we unfortunately remold our children’s brains in the wrong direction.
 Here is why: